Ireland Baldwin Flaunts Cleavage & Goes Shirtless Under Low-Cut Suit On Instagram

 Ireland Baldwin shared a new Instagram photo with fans yesterday that showed her rocking a black outfit.
 She went shirtless under a low-cut suit, which meant that she was able to flaunt her curves while looking chic at the same time.
 The model wore her hair down with large curls at the bottom.
-She pinned light pink flowers to her suit on the left side, as she looked up towards the ceiling and grabbed her left arm with her right hand.
+She pinned light pink flowers to her suit on the left side, as she looked up toward the ceiling and grabbed her left arm with her right hand.
 The backdrop was a simple white wall, as she credited Daphne Chantell del Rosario for the makeup and Erik Jon for her hair.

 And today, Ireland got dressed up in an entirely new black outfit, which was a long sleeved and low-cut black dress that she accessorized with black pumps.
 She wore her hair down in a middle part, and infused a pop of color with red lipstick.
 She posed in between two hedges for a full-body shot, and also stood in front of the plants for a close-up photo.
-The second photo revealed that she was wearing pink eyeliner on her lower lid, which accentuated her a flirty look.
+The second photo revealed that she was wearing pink eyeliner on her lower lid, which accentuated her flirty look.
 Her hair was worn with pronounced curls as she smiled slightly for the camera.

 Previously, the model opened up to Paper Magazine about her favorite social media outlets and her opinions on the fashion industry.